313: Earth vs. the Spider

 Hey, come back!
 I’m actually beneficial.
 I eat harmful household pests.
 Jim Morrison drank my venom.

 People who are afraid of spiders are rarely comforted by the facts regarding their general harmlessness and benign characteristics.
 Jim Morrison (1943-1971) was the lead vocalist and lyricist for the rock band The Doors.
 He died in Paris, presumably of a heroin overdose, but many rumors have sprung up regarding his “actual” cause of death.
-Among the strangest: he was poisoned by spider venom, which he drank as part of his initiation into an Orphic mystery cult, which used the venom to release “the dark soul that burns incandescently like a cicada, immolating itself in fiery passion” (according to anthropologist Allison Bailey Kennedy).
+Among the strangest: he was poisoned by spider venom, in which he partook as part of his initiation into an Orphic mystery cult, which used the venom to release “the dark soul that burns incandescently like a cicada, immolating itself in fiery passion” (according to anthropologist Alison Bailey Kennedy).

 “There Was an Old Lady Who Swallowed a Fly” is a folk song that became a children’s favorite.
 Written by Alan Mills with lyrics by Rose Bonne, the best-known version was recorded in 1953 by Burl Ives.
 The song has a cumulative structure—each verse repeats the previous verse and adds a little more—and tells the saga of an old lady who, starting with a fly, swallows increasingly large animals, hoping each will catch the previously swallowed critter.

 A reference to the 1973 song “I Shot the Sheriff” by Bob Marley (see above note).
 The famous chorus goes: “I shot the sheriff/But I did not shoot the deputy.”
-Eric Clapton’s 1974 cover version became Clapton’s only number one hit song on the Billboard Hot 100 and helped popularize reggae music in general, and Bob Marley in particular, in the United States.
+Eric Clapton’s 1974 cover version became his only number one hit song on the Billboard Hot 100 and helped popularize reggae music in general, and Bob Marley in particular, in the United States.

 Hey, it’s Alan Hale and Stuart Pankin.